-Where a student has outstanding equipment, books or fines it may delay the processing of an application.
+2. Where a student has equipment or books due for return or outstanding fines it may delay the processing of an application.
 If materials are not returned before the transfer date, the University reserves the right to refuse the transfer.